-The Australian Gonococcal Surveillance Programme (AGSP) is a continuing program to monitor antimicrobial resistance in Neisseria gonorrhoeae and includes the reference laboratories in all states and territories.
-These laboratories report data on sensitivity to an agreed core group of antimicrobial agents on a quarterly basis and provide an expanded analysis as an annual report in CDI (Commun Dis Intell 2004;28:187).
-The antibiotics which are currently routinely surveyed are the penicillins, ceftriaxone, ciprofloxacin and spectinomycin, all of which are administered as single dose regimens.
+The Australian Gonococcal Surveillance Programme (AGSP) is a continuing program to monitor anti-microbial resistance in Neisseria gonorrhoeae and includes the reference laboratories in all states and territories.
+These laboratories report data on sensitivity to an agreed core group of antimicrobial agents on a quarterly basis and provide an expanded analysis as an annual report in CDI (Commun Dis Intell 2006;30:205-210).
+The antibiotics that are currently routinely surveyed are the penicillins, ceftriaxone, ciprofloxacin and spectinomycin, all of which are administered as single dose regimens.
 One main purpose of the AGSP is to help define standard protocols for antibiotic treatment of gonococcal infection.
-When in vitro resistance to a recommended agent is demonstrated in five per cent or more of isolates, it is usual to reconsider the inclusion of that agent in current treatment schedules.
+When in vitroresistance to a recommended agent is demonstrated in 5% or more of isolates, it is usual to reconsider the inclusion of that agent in current treatment schedules.
 Additional data are also provided on other antibiotics from time to time.
 At present all laboratories also test isolates for the presence of high level resistance to the tetracyclines and intermittent surveys of azithromycin resistance are conducted.
 Comparability of data is achieved by means of a standardised system of MIC testing and a program-specific quality assurance process.